-When you’ve finished at the beach, explore the charming old town of Villefranche-sur-Mer, stretching downhill to the ocean.
+When you’ve finished at the beach, explore the charming old town of Villefranche-sur-Mer, stretching downhill to the sea.
 It’s one of the only medieval towns that remain on this coastline, and it manages to retain its quaint charm despite being sandwiched between glitzy Nice and Monaco.

 How to Get to Nice, France

 Nice has a well-known international airport with flights arriving from all over the world.
-There are also regular trains and buses leaving from cities like Paris or Milan.

 The city of Nice is very walkable and much of your time will be spent enjoying the beaches and meandering the streets of the old town.
 If you want to explore other spots in the beautiful French Riviera, it’s worth hiring a car for some flexibility.
-However, there are good bus services between the towns and even some trains that take you from Nice into Italy.
+However, there are good bus services between the towns and even some trains that take you from Nice to Italy.